joelbutcher/laravel-archivable/README.md

 #### Migrations

 The `Archivable` trait works similarly to Laravel's `SoftDeletes` trait.
-To ensure proper usage of the trait.
 This package also ships with a helpful macro for Laravel's `\Illuminate\Database\Schema\Blueprint`.
 To get started, simply add the `archivedAt` macro to your migration, like so:

 ```php
 Schema::create('posts', function (Blueprint $table) {